awslabs/sagemaker-debugger/README.md

 `smdebug` library powers [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) by calling the saved tensors in S3 during the training job. `smdebug` retrieves and filters tensors such as gradients, weights, and biases.

 Amazon SageMaker Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
-The following list is a summary of the main funcionalities of Amazon SageMaker Debugger:
+The following list is a summary of the main functionalities of Amazon SageMaker Debugger:

 - Zero Script Change experience on SageMaker when using [supported containers](#support)
 - Full visibility into any tensor part of the training process